MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

     - IPv6 only
     - IPv4 and IPv6 concurrently
     - IPv6 with IPv4 provided by 46xlat
--   **LTE attached** Whether the APN should be attached as part of an LTE Attach
+-   **LTE attached** Specifies whether the APN should be attached as part of an LTE Attach
 -   **APN class ID** The globally unique identifier that defines the APN class to the modem
 -   **APN authentication type** The APN authentication type; set to one of the following values:
     - None